prometheus/client_ruby/README.md

 The Ruby client can also be used to push its collected metrics to a [Pushgateway][8].
 This comes in handy with batch jobs or in other scenarios where it's not possible or feasible to let a Prometheus server scrape a Ruby process.
-TLS and basic access authentication are supported.
+TLS and HTTP basic authentication are supported.

 ```ruby
 require 'prometheus/client'